-As for the equation of motion for the gyroscope's spin vector, from Eq.~(\ref{eq:Fermi-Walker}) we get, in terms of components in the coordinate system associated to (\ref{eq:Linearmetric}), that is, there is a factor of $1/2$, and an additional term comparing with the equation for the precession of a magnetic dipole (with respect to an inertial frame), $d\vec{S}/d\tau=\vec{\mu}\times\vec{B}$.
-The origin of the former is explained in Sec.~\ref{sub:3+1 Gyroscope-precession}: it is due to the fact the the field $\vec{H}$, causing the Coriolis (or gravitomagnetic) acceleration of test particles via Eq.~(\ref{eq:Geolinear}), is distinct from the one causing the gyroscope precession in (\ref{PrecessLinear}); in general they are \emph{independent}. $\vec{H}$ is the sum of the vorticity $\vec{\omega}$ of the observer congruence with the angular velocity of rotation $\vec{\Omega}$ of the frame's spatial triads relative to Fermi-Walker transport; and to Eq.~(\ref{PrecessLinear}) only the latter part contributes.
+Comparing with the equation for the precession of a magnetic dipole (with respect to an inertial frame), $d\vec{S}/d\tau=\vec{\mu}\times\vec{B}$, there is a factor of $1/2$, and an additional term.
+The origin of the former is explained in Sec.~\ref{sub:3+1 Gyroscope-precession}: it is due to the fact the field $\vec{H}$, causing the Coriolis (or gravitomagnetic) acceleration of test particles via Eq.~(\ref{eq:Geolinear}), is distinct from the field causing the gyroscope precession in (\ref{PrecessLinear}); in general they are \emph{independent}. $\vec{H}$ is the sum of the vorticity $\vec{\omega}$ of the observer congruence with the angular velocity of rotation $\vec{\Omega}$ of the frame's spatial triads relative to Fermi-Walker transport; and to Eq.~(\ref{PrecessLinear}) only the latter part contributes.
 In the case of a congruence adapted frame ($\vec{\Omega}=\vec{\omega})$, which is the problem at hand (the frame is adapted to the congruence of $u^{i}=0$ observers), this originates the relative factor of $1/2$.
 Note also that the same factor shows up also in the force on the gyroscope discussed above, but in this case by the opposite reason: to $\vec{F}_{G}$ the vorticity $\vec{\omega}$ is the only part of $\vec{H}$ that contributes, cf.~Eq.~(\ref{Hij}).
-The second term in (\ref{PrecessLinear}) merely reflects the fact that the basis vectors $\mathbf{e}_{i}$ expand; if using expressions (\ref{eq:Linear-ehat}) one transforms to the orthonormal basis $S^{i}=e_{\ \hat{i}}^{i}S^{\hat{i}}$, and substitutes in (\ref{PrecessLinear}), the term vanishes, as expected from the exact result (\ref{eq:Spin3+1v2}).
+The second term in (\ref{PrecessLinear}) merely reflects the fact that the basis vectors $\mathbf{e}_{i}$ expand; if, using expressions (\ref{eq:Linear-ehat}), one transforms to the orthonormal basis $S^{i}=e_{\ \hat{i}}^{i}S^{\hat{i}}$, and substitutes into (\ref{PrecessLinear}), that term vanishes, as expected from the exact result (\ref{eq:Spin3+1v2}).